danguydesign/fordandguy/wp-content/plugins/woo-custom-product-addons/readme.txt

 ➡ <strong>[GET PREMIUM VERSION NOW!](https://acowebs.com/woo-custom-product-addons/?ref=wcpa-readme) </strong>

 <blockquote>
-<p>💢 <strong>Custom Price Fields</strong> - Woocommerce product price fields can be set for all the fields available with the plugin.
+<p>👉 <strong>Custom Price Fields</strong> - Woocommerce product price fields can be set for all the fields available with the plugin.
 The price can be a fixed value, percentage value of the product base price or based on a custom formula.</p>
-<p>💢 <strong>Custom Price Formula</strong> - To calculate price using a mathematical formula based on user input value, product quantity and product base price.</p>
+<p>👉 <strong>Custom Price Formula</strong> - To calculate price using a mathematical formula based on user input value, product quantity and product base price.</p>
-<p>💢 <strong>Upload Field</strong> - To collect file from users which can be images, Videos, Documents and anything that is supported by WordPress. </p>
+<p>👉 <strong>Upload Field</strong> - To collect file from users which can be images, Videos, Documents and anything that is supported by WordPress. </p>
-<p>💢 <strong>Multi-select Field</strong> - This allows users to make multiple selections from different choices.</p>
+<p>👉 <strong>Multi-select Field</strong> - This allows users to make multiple selections from different choices.</p>
-<p>💢 <strong>Image Selection</strong> - helps to set custom images to choose from.
+<p>👉 <strong>Image Selection</strong> - helps to set custom images to choose from.
 Admin can add as many images in the backend in any size and it can be configured to select multiple as well as a single image.</p>
-<p>💢 <strong>Color Group</strong> - works the similar way the checkbox and radio groups works, it can set custom color box or circle instead of the default checkbox fields and the selected item will marked with a check mark.</p>
+<p>👉 <strong>Color Group</strong> - works the similar way the checkbox and radio groups works, it can set custom color box or circle instead of the default checkbox fields and the selected item will marked with a check mark.</p>
-<p>💢 <strong>Custom Date picker</strong> - (supports for all browsers) - Date field, date and time field are available with this plugin.
+<p>👉 <strong>Custom Date picker</strong> - (supports for all browsers) - Date field, date and time field are available with this plugin.
 Users can choose the date from the custom designed calendar also can enter the value directly. </p>
-<p>💢 <strong>Time Picker</strong> (supports for all browsers)- Shows a list of time slots from which user can select one. </p>
+<p>👉 <strong>Time Picker</strong> (supports for all browsers)- Shows a list of time slots from which user can select one. </p>
-<p>💢 <strong>Custom Color picker</strong> (supports for all browser) - The user can select the color form the custom designed color picker.
+<p>👉 <strong>Custom Color picker</strong> (supports for all browser) - The user can select the color form the custom designed color picker.
 The value of this field will be hex color code which admin can view along with the order.</p>
-<p>💢 <strong>Conditional Logic</strong> - To show or hide some fields based on the value selected for other fields.
+<p>👉 <strong>Conditional Logic</strong> - To show or hide some fields based on the value selected for other fields.
 18 type of conditions are available in this plugin.</p>
-<p>💢 <strong>Google Map Place Selector</strong> - Location selector using Google Places API for suggesting the location as user types.
+<p>👉 <strong>Google Map Place Selector</strong> - Location selector using Google Places API for suggesting the location as user types.
 Also user can select a location in the map provided.</p>
-<p>💢 <strong>Grid/Column alignment</strong> - Now you can easily align fields inline as grid/columns.</p>
+<p>👉 <strong>Grid/Column alignment</strong> - Now you can easily align fields inline as grid/columns.</p>
-<p>💢 <strong>Tool Tip and Help Text</strong> - Help text for each field can be set, which can be shown as either tool tip or as a text alongside the label.</p>
+<p>👉 <strong>Tool Tip and Help Text</strong> - Help text for each field can be set, which can be shown as either tool tip or as a text alongside the label.</p>
 And many more features…
 </blockquote>

 <strong>*Why WooCommerce Custom Product Addons Plugin?*</strong>

 ✅ 20+ Field Types